opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/copy-woh.md

 ## Target Filenames
 If *target-filename* is not specified, the filename for each media package element is extracted from the media package element URI.
 If *target-filename* is specified, the filename is the result of appending the file extension (extracted from the media package element URI) to *target-filename*.
-In case the *source-flavors* and *source-tags* match mutliple media package elements, a sequentially increasing integer number (starting at 1) can be used within *target-filename* in Java string formatting manner to ensure unique filenames.
+In case the *source-flavors* and *source-tags* match multiple media package elements, a sequentially increasing integer number (starting at 1) can be used within *target-filename* in Java string formatting manner to ensure unique filenames.